-RESPONSIBLE PROCUREMENT SUPPLIER CHARTER
+NWG RESPONSIBLE PROCUREMENT SUPPLIER CHARTER

-Responsible Procurement plays a vital role in making sure we achieve our vision.
+Responsible Procurement plays a vital role in ensuring NWG can achieve its vision.
 We are committed to ethically procuring goods, works and services in a way that generates maximum value not only to our organisation but also to the society and economy, while enhancing the environment and complying with all the relevant laws.

-We expect our suppliers to comply with all applicable local laws and regulations and respect internationally recognised human and labour rights.
-This responsible procurement supplier charter sets out some basic principles which we expect all of our supply chain to comply with when doing business with NWG.
+We expect our suppliers

+to comply with all applicable

+local laws and regulations and respect

+internationally recognised human

+and labour rights.
+This responsible

+procurement supplier charter sets

+out some basic principles which

+we expect all of our supply

+chain to comply with when

+doing business

+with NWG.